lydiateinfalt/DATS6101-IntroDataSci-Spring2020/README.md

 Also included is the work on the class project with fellow teammates Lucia Illari (loi2102@gwu.edu), Lydia Teinfalt (lteinfalt@gwu.edu), Omar Qusous (oqusous@gwu.edu), and Obumneke Amadi (obumneke_amadi2@gwu.edu).

+Note: Obumneke left part way through the project, but her work is still shown for the record.

 To see a live version of the final project write up please go here [here](https://userweb.jlab.org/~izzy/DATS6101_Spring2020/proj1_template.html).

 Clone repo